Eitri (character)

 Eitri is a fictional character appearing in American comic books published by Marvel Comics.
 Eitri is a Dwarf who lives on Svartalfheim and is the King of the Dwarves.
-He is a weapons forger and is notable for being the one who created Mjolnir for the Norse God Thor.
+He is a weapons forger and is notable for being the creator of Thor's hammer Mjolnir.
 Eitri has also occasionally aided the New Mutants.

 Peter Dinklage portrayed the character in the Marvel Cinematic Universe film Avengers: Infinity War (2018).

 Publication history

-The character, created by writer Alan Zelenetz and artist Bob Hall, first appeared in Thor Annual #11 (November 1983).
+Eitri was created by writer Alan Zelenetz and artist Bob Hall and first appeared in Thor Annual #11 (November 1983).
 He continued to appear throughout the '80s in the pages of the New Mutants, starting with The New Mutants Special Edition from writer Chris Claremont and artist Arthur Adams.

-Following a long absence, Eitri returned with additional details about the character in Thor vol. 2 #80 from Michael Avon Oeming, Daniel Berman and Andrea Di Vito.
+Following a long absence, Eitri returned in Thor vol. 2 #80 from Michael Avon Oeming, Daniel Berman and Andrea Di Vito.